ninchat/ninchat-api/embed.md

 - `audienceRating` : boolean

 	Enable customer service satisfaction rateing.

+- `audienceMetadata` : object

+	Arbitrary strings to be displayed to the customer service agent at the start of the dialogue.

 - `channelId` : string

 	The channel id where we land after loading chat.